-In an attempt to combat the guerrilla war tactics used during the Vietnam War, the US decided (as early as 1961) to begin spraying Agent Orange on millions of acres of land in Vietnam.
+In an attempt to combat the guerrilla war tactics used during the Vietnam War, the US sprayed Agent Orange on millions of acres of land in Vietnam.
 Storage areas for Agent Orange spanned from Southeast Asia to bases in the United States.

 Rules for Disability Compensation Related to Agent Orange Exposure

 The VA presumes that anyone who served in country in Vietnam with boots on the ground anytime between January 9, 1962 and May 7, 1975 was exposed to Agent Orange.
-If you meet this requirement, you do not need to prove actual exposure to Agent Orange to receive compensation for an illness that is caused by Agent Orange Exposure.
+If you meet this requirement, you do not need to prove actual exposure to Agent Orange to receive compensation for an illness that is caused by Agent Orange exposure.
 This same presumption exists for those who served in the Korean demilitarized zone between April 1, 1968 and August 31, 1971.
 Members of the Air Force Reserves who worked on C-123 aircraft after the Vietnam War, and those who served in a regular Air Force unit location where C-123 aircraft were assigned between 1969 and 1986 are also eligible for the presumption.

 Those who were exposed to Agent Orange outside of Vietnam or Korea must provide evidence that they were actually exposed to the herbicide.
 This includes those who served at military bases in Thailand, bases where Agent Orange was stored and tested.

 Once exposure to Agent Orange has been proven, service connection will be presumed for illnesses that are listed by the VA as being associated with Agent Orange exposure.
 You can also apply for benefits for other illnesses, but you will have to show a medical connection between herbicide exposure and your disability.

-If you have questions about whether you can claim disability benefits due to exposure to Agent Orange, contact the veterans attorneys at Chisholm, Chisholm and Kilpatrick for a free case evaluation.
-If you have previously been denied, or you are applying for the first time, we can make sure you understand your rights as a veteran.
+If you have been denied VA disability benefits for a medical condition due to exposure to Agent Orange, contact the veterans attorneys at Chisholm, Chisholm & Kilpatrick LTD for a free case evaluation.